MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_UETv2Count.md

 ### Example:

 You track two conversions: leads and sales.
-You pick "Unique” for leads and “All” for sales.
+You pick "Uniqueâ€ for leads and â€œAllâ€ for sales.
 When one ad click turns into two leads and two sales, it's counted as three conversions: one for the unique lead, and two for all the sales.